Search

 This leads us to an alternative story method options that you may want to consider using: Using a story itself as source for a Memory Palace.

-Use A Story To Memorize
+Use A Story As A Memory Palace

 To use this version of the story method, pick a movie or novel and make an inventory of locations you can remember.
 Ideally, you will not base the Memory Palace on every little last detail — instead, I suggest you work with just a few story locations that come naturally to mind.